lauryn-anderson/IntroToGit/git.md

 # Collaboration using Git

-Projects are not a linear progress
+Projects are not a linear process

 - working on multiple changes at once
     - multiple goals under construction